ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

     VHOST_NAME-berkeley-edu.apphost.ocf.berkeley.edu

-VHOST_NAME is the configured name from above.
+`VHOST_NAME` is the configured name from above.

 Once the website is developed and meets policy checklist, request the following DNS record from the [University hostmaster](http://www.net.berkeley.edu/hostmaster/):

-    hostname.berkeley.edu.
-IN CNAME werewolves.OCF.Berkeley.EDU
+    hostname.Berkeley.EDU.
+IN A 169.229.226.49
+    hostname.Berkeley.EDU.
+IN AAAA 2607:f140:8801::1:49
+    hostname.Berkeley.EDU.
+IN MX 5 anthrax.OCF.Berkeley.EDU.

+Remember to request that any existing records be dropped as well.
 The nginx running on apphosting server will return a `502 Bad Gateway` or actual content if the apphost is configured properly, and a `403 Forbidden` otherwise.